Zotero can be installed on most operating systems (macOS, Windows, Linux, and iOS).

 https://col-hope.primo.exlibrisgroup.com/discovery/openurl?institution=01COL_HOPE&vid=01COL_HOPE:HOPE&

-Then select OK to save your preferences.
+Then select OK to save your settings.
 Once you've set this up, you can click the Library Lookup button on any citation you're viewing to search for the item online.

 It seems like a great idea to check the box to "enable proxy redirection," but it's really not.
 Especially if you do research at several universities, this option can cause problems and general proxy confusion.
 Please keep the box un-checked.
 To access Proxy options: